CU-CommunityApps/CD-LaravelStarterKit/src/Ldap/README.md

 ## Additional LDAP Attributes

-`LdapData::get($netid)->returnedData` is an array of all LDAP attributes returned, keyed by attribute name.
+`LdapService::get($netid)->returnedData` is an array of all LDAP attributes returned, keyed by attribute name.
 The set of attributes is a subset of the attributes documented at https://confluence.cornell.edu/pages/viewpage.action?spaceKey=IDM&title=Attributes.